-Physical Plant will continue providing daily cleaning and disinfecting of classrooms, breakrooms, bathrooms, classrooms, buildings and all public spaces.
-Physical Plant will provide disinfecting wipes, or sprays for computer labs, classrooms and public spaces for individuals to clean surfaces regularly.
+Physical Plant continues to provide daily cleaning and disinfecting of classrooms, breakrooms, bathrooms, classrooms, buildings and all public spaces.
+Physical Plant is providing disinfecting wipes, or sprays for computer labs, classrooms and public spaces for individuals to clean surfaces regularly.

-Classrooms, dining facilities and busses will be fogged/disinfected every night.
+Classrooms, dining facilities and busses are fogged/disinfected every night.

 Academic Support (classrooms, labs, library)

-In addition to the routine cleaning and disinfecting daily, disinfectant wipes and spray bottles of cleaning solution will be provided in every classroom for individuals to use.
+In addition to the routine cleaning and disinfecting daily, disinfectant wipes and spray bottles of cleaning solution are provided in every classroom for individuals to use.

 Offices and Departmental Spaces

-Disinfectant wipes and spray bottles of cleaning solution will be provided in every departmental common area and near copy machines.
+Disinfectant wipes and spray bottles of cleaning solution are provided in every departmental common area and near copy machines.

 Faculty and staff should eliminate any shared-use coffee pot and the practice of sharing food in common areas.
 They should also disinfect the handles of departmental microwaves and refrigerators after each use.